shifanthjasim/CounterApp/README.md

 # Counter App

+Please visit this link to check the Aoo = https://spiffy-dragon-a70db4.netlify.app/

 The Counter App is a sleek and straightforward web application designed to help you manage and record counts effortlessly.
 Perfect for a variety of counting needs, from tracking event attendees to counting repetitions in workouts, this app offers a seamless user experience.
 The interface is intuitive, featuring a prominent display for the current count, along with buttons for incrementing the count and saving the current count as a previous entry.